Self-Education/algorithm/note/Graph.md

 22. [662.
 Maximum Width of Binary Tree --  Medium](https://leetcode.com/problems/maximum-width-of-binary-tree/)
 23. [365.
 Water and Jug Problem -- Medium](https://leetcode.com/problems/water-and-jug-problem)
 24. [749.
 Contain Virus -- Hard](https://leetcode.com/problems/contain-virus)
+25. [1391.
+Check if There is a Valid Path in a Grid -- Medium](https://leetcode.com/problems/check-if-there-is-a-valid-path-in-a-grid/) how do we check if directions match

 ### Bi-partition (coloring)